Techwise-Team-15/my_pet/docs/index.md

-# Welcome to Pet Patrol!
+# Welcome to Paw Patrol!

-Pet Patrol is an exciting Tamagotchi-style game where you can take care of adorable virtual pets.
+Paw Patrol is an exciting Tamagotchi-style game where you can take care of adorable virtual pets.
 Currently, the available pets are the Pet Rock, Pet Raccoon, and Mudskipper.

 ## Objective

-Your objective in Pet Patrol is to select and take care of one of these charming pets.
+Your objective in Paw Patrol is to select and take care of one of these charming pets.
 Each pet requires different care and attention.
 You'll need to ensure their needs are met to keep them happy and healthy.

 ## Available Pets